 Where do you see the brand in 5 years?

-I would love to see Atlas at the forefront of changing how fashion and jewelry brands work – giving back off the top with no creative accounting as a tangible commitment to change, recognising that the more you give the more you create and get back, as well as promoting a more equitable distribution of profits across the entire ecosystem.
+I would love to see Atlas at the forefront of changing how fashion and jewellery brands work – giving back off the top with no creative accounting as a tangible commitment to change, recognising that the more you give the more you create and get back, as well as promoting a more equitable distribution of profits across the entire ecosystem.